dr-jam/FactoryExercise/README.md

 |      WeaponType     | Kenetic |      1      |   0.5  |    2   |
 |                     |  Energy |      2      |    1   |   0.5  |
 |                     |  Arcane |     0.5     |    2   |    1   |

+This class does not need to be a `MonoBehavior` or `ScriptableObject`.
+In fact, it doesn't necessarily have to be a class.
+It does need to provide a static function that takes the parameters of a shield and the parameters of a weapon and returns a damage value as deonted by the combat algorithm.